foxkit-us/supergameherm/README.md

 ## Why does it (X, Y, Z)?
 Why /doesn't/ it (A, B, C)?
 Because it's still being worked on.

-## It crashed/segfaulted/broke my system/skinned my cat/pooed on the floor!
-Report a bug, then.

-Bugs that involve "you should/shouldn't do X and Y and Z" without any justification will be closed without comment.

-## You should write this in C++!
-No, we will not write it in C++.
-No, C++ will not make the code go any faster, no matter what your CS101 professor with a degree in History told you, or what some person on the Internet told you.

-The overhead of classes is not worth the trouble, and the use of complex data structures in supergameherm is relatively limited - not to mention the overhead of v-tables, RTTI, exceptions, the bloat that templates and the STL cause for little gain (see also: the use of complex data structures in supergameherm is relatively limited), and the lack of things such as restrict qualifiers.

-With this in mind, although supergameherm is written in a subset of C11 (or a superset of C99, depending on your perspective), any C++ compiler worth anything should be able to compile supergameherm.
-We aim to avoid conflicts with C++ identifiers in our code to ensure compatibility with older MSVC.

-## Does this work as a practical emulator?
-Not yet.
-There's no sound, and only limited graphics support.
-We're working on it.

-Interestingly, we do pass all of Blargg's CPU tests.
-Many emulators can't manage to do that. :)

 ## What systems does this run on?
 It's mostly written in ANSI C99.
 There are some portability shims for lesser systems, but results cannot be guaranteed, and it may run slower.